 Wednesday, our group split up, with half going to help out at a local community store by sorting donations, cleaning, and organizing, while the other half went to a home in Rincon to clean the yard and paint the home.

 Thursday, we headed back up to the mountains to spend the day at an orphanage, home to 25 kids under 12 who are waiting to be placed in foster care.
 In the morning we removed their entire fence surrounding their playground and replaced it with a new, safer plastic fence.
 On Friday, we celebrated all of our hard work with a fun day touring Rincon and with one last group dinner before heading back to Bridgeport.

 In addition to our community service projects, the Alternative Spring Break group also spent each night engaged in reflection activities.
-We shared not only our personal highs and lows of the day, but who we are and who we are becoming through both personal and group reflection.
-Every night a couple of hours are devoted to ‘Sneetchs’ and series of boundary breaking questions that helps the team to really get to know each other, bond, and see the ways that we are all connected.
+We shared not only our personal highs and lows of the day but who we are and who we are becoming through both personal and group reflection.
+Every night a couple of hours are devoted to ‘Sneetchs’ and series of boundary-breaking questions that help the team to really get to know each other, bond, and see the ways that we are all connected.

 Each team member received a journal at the beginning of the trip to record their personal reflections and memories.
 Each also received a stack of “You made a difference in my life today” cards.
 These small cards are given out either to fellow team members or to people we encounter along our journey as a small token of the impact that they have on the learning experience that is Alternative Spring Break.

 Asked what they will remember most from their ASB experience, our students share their reflections below.